Skrewdriver

 Skrewdriver were an English punk rock band formed by Ian Stuart Donaldson in Poulton-le-Fylde, Lancashire, in 1976.
-Originally a punk band, Skrewdriver changed into a white supremacist rock band after reuniting in the 1980s.
+Originally a punk band, Skrewdriver changed into a white power skinhead rock band after reuniting in the 1980s.
 Their original line-up split in January 1979 and Donaldson reformed the band with different musicians in 1982.
+The new iteration of the band played a leading role in the Rock Against Communism movement.

+The band broke up after Donaldson died in a car crash in 1993.